 Travel Guide to Silistra, Bulgaria

-Silistra is a rather small.
-As the capital city of the province Silistra, the city has a growing economical base.
-Silistra strives to be tourist friendly, but the tourism industry is recovering rather slowly.
-After the fall of Communism, Silistra lost many residents and is currently struggling to rebuild their once thriving community.
+Silistra is rather small.
+As the capital city of the province Silistra, the city has a growing economic base.
+Silistra strives to be tourist-friendly, but the tourism industry is recovering rather slowly.
+After the fall of Communism, Silistra lost many residents and is currently struggling to rebuild their once-thriving community.

 - Province: Silistra